eth-brownie/brownie/docs/api-network.rst

 .. py:classmethod:: ContractEvents.listen(event_name, timeout=0)

     Creates a listening Coroutine object ending whenever an event matching 'event_name' occurs.
-    If timeout is superior to zero and no event matching 'event_name' has occured, the Coroutine ends when the timeout is reached.
+    If timeout is superior to zero and no event matching 'event_name' has occurred, the Coroutine ends when the timeout is reached.

     * ``event_name``: Name of the event to be listened to.
     * ``timeout``: Timeout value in seconds.
 Defaults to 0.